-Reports have raised concern over the number of men using sex enhancing drugs in Kenya (SEDs).
+Alarm over number of Kenyan men addicted to sex enhancing drugs

 The Standard quoted Dr Peter Ongwae, a pharmacist who conducted a probe into the rising number of SEDs being sold in the Kenyan market.

 According to Dr Ongwae, the sharp increase in the number of SEDs being sold should be a worrying trend since Kenya's huge male population is very young.